From the JIRA 3.2 Beta Release Notes:

 3. Sub-Task Types

-4. Workflows (i know i can make a new workflow in a second language, but when two persons with two different languages uses the same project, the workflow will only be presented in one of the languages) and their transitions.
+4. Workflows (i know i can make a new workflow in a second language, but when two persons with two different languages uses the same project, the workflow will only be presented in one of the languages)

 5. Custom Fields (same problem as with workflows)